jiansonglei/jiansonglei.github.io/_pages/about.md

 Email: jiansonglei@nudt.edu.cn

 News
 ========

+* One paper on jailbreak has published by EMNLP 2025.
+* One paper on backdoor defense has published by ACL 2025.
 * Two papers on opmizing CNN inference optimization and memory management on CPUs have been published.
 * One paper on unsupervised time series anomaly detection has been accepted by TKDE.
 * The paper accepted by ICASSP 2024 has be selected as one of the **ICASSP 2024 Best Student Papers**!